 He holds a BA in arts and philosophy from University of Rome Tor Vergata, and an MFA in electronic music from Mills College, where he worked as teaching assistant for John Bischoff and Chris Brown.
-Among his teachers Roscoe Mitchell, John Bischoff, Chris Brown, William Winant.
+Among his teachers Roscoe Mitchell, John Bischoff, Chris Brown, James Fei, William Winant.
 He studied zarb with Mohssen Kasirossafar.
+He is currently pursuing a joint PhD at University of Birmingham and De Montfort University.

 He is the recipent of many awards such as the full teaching assistantship at the Center of Contemporary Music at Mills College, the Paul Merritt Henry Prize, and the doctoral grant from the Arts and Humanities Research Council (UK).